RV AC Freezing Up in Orlando, FL

 What is the most likely cause based on this guide?

-Restricted airflow due to dirty filters or blocked ducts (high confidence).
-In Orlando, high humidity and long AC cycles often lead to ice formation on the evaporator coil when airflow is insufficient.
+Airflow restriction due to a dirty filter or blocked ducts (high confidence).
+In Orlando, high humidity and long AC cycles often lead to ice formation when airflow is insufficient.

 What is the best prevention habit?